Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 \subsubsection{Dataset and Original Study}

 In the original \citeA{shepard1961learning} study, there are 8 stimuli and they differ on 3 binary dimensions - \textit{size \{small, large\}}, \textit{color \{white, black\}}, and \textit{form \{square, triangle\}}.
-Over these, six category structures are defined, where in each category A and B span 4 stimuli each.
+Over these, six category structures I-VI are defined, wherein each category A and B span 4 stimuli each.
 Each structure is defined by a logical rule of increasing complexity distinguishing A from B. Type I concerns a single diagnostic dimension: the stimuli in each category just differ in color.
 Type II, the correlated-features task, instantiates the XOR problem along two of the dimensions.
 Tasks III and V are rule-plus-exception tasks, with the rule leaving an exception item that requires an additional conjunct to represent, and thus presumably additional cognitive processing to learn.
 Task IV mainly concerns the family resemblance---the prototypes of each category (a large black triangle for Category A and a small white square for Category B) are joined by the stimuli that share two of three features with their prototype.
 Type VI is arbitrary and the stimuli of each category are special cases sharing no common structure.

-\citeA{smith2004category} replicated the original \citeA{shepard1961learning} study using a more comprehensive approach to enhance result robustness.
+\citeA{smith2004category} replicated the original \citeA{shepard1961learning} study using a more comprehensive approach to increase the robustness of the results.
 Each task type encompassed 6 possible stimuli arrangements (permutations), resulting in 36 distinct tasks.
 Each human participant engaged in six tasks, each randomly selected from the available permutations within the respective task type.
-Throughout each task, participants underwent a learning phase lasting 24 blocks (or iterations), on each of which they saw all eight stimuli, equating to $24\times8=192$ trials overall.
+For each task, participants underwent a learning phase lasting 24 blocks (or iterations), on each of which they saw all eight stimuli, equating to $24\times8=192$ trials overall.

 In the original study, \citeA{shepard1961learning} concluded that humans do not simply follow behaviorist laws of conditioning and stimulus generalization, and instead ``abstract dimensions [and] then formulate and test rules about how the values on those dimensions combine and interact to determine which classificatory response will be correct'' (p.
 33).